 If anxiety symptoms persist after several months sober, you may have an underlying anxiety condition.
 Working with a therapist is a great way to address co-occurring anxiety and develop healthier coping mechanisms.
 With time and support, anxiety can be mitigated.

-How to Manage Anxiety When You Stop Drinking
+How to Manage Anxiety After Quitting Drinking

 There are many tools you can use to help manage anxiety in early sobriety and beyond.
 These same tools can also be beneficial in managing alcohol cravings and persevering through setbacks.